Haveesh/pGCN-for-AD-and-PD-classification/README.md

-# pGCN for AD and PD Classification
+# Ensemble learning of population based GCN for AD and PD Classification.

 This project is the implementation of population based GCN (pGCN) based on Parisot, S et.Al's  (https://arxiv.org/abs/1703.03020) on DTI data of ADNI and PPMI databases.
 We further use ensemble learning approach to boost the classification perfromance of pGCN.